 He made the registration over to us and nervously, we bit the bullet and did a test run, taking her to the vet to get her shots.
 Tommy Bug behaved impeccably, making everyone in the Sechelt Animal Hospital fall in love with her.
 She also survived the forty-five-minute drive each way without much ado.
 The next step was to see if she’d use kitty litter, which was an essential if we were going to take her to town.
 We started out by putting a kitty-litter box in the cottage.
 Tommy Bug ignored the litter box for several days, but one morning, having been outside for hours, she marched in, did her business in the litter box, and then roared back outside to play some more.
 Okay, so she did know what to do with the box.

-It’s been amazing to us how this independent little cat has adapted to all the changes and the running back and forth.
-She’s a trouper now, going between house and cottage, and happily reclaiming her territory at both ends.
+It amazed us how this independent little cat adapted to all the changes and the running back and forth.
+She was a trouper, going between house and cottage, and happily reclaiming her territory at both ends.
 However, her former owner was right about her strong will and determined nature.
-It’s obvious that she prefers being at the cottage where she can enjoy the great outdoors as well as the comforts of home.
+It was obvious that she preferred being at the cottage where she could enjoy the great outdoors as well as the comforts of home.

-And that is why I’m having a year that is short on writing time.
-Thomasina Bug is going to get her way, for we are now in the process of selling up in town and building a new home on our cottage site.
-It took her six years, but she’s getting that ‘best of both worlds’ in every sense now.
-Of course, there are other reasons why we’ve decided to move to the Sunshine Coast, one of which is that it is a far better location for me to get on with my writing projects once we survive the challenging year of upheaval, but our daughters take great delight in telling their friends, “Mum and Dad are moving because of a cat!”
-I wonder if Thomasina Bug was planning this all those times she watched us from the roof of her shack.
+Of course, there were other reasons why we decided to move to the Sunshine Coast, one of which was that it is a far better location for me to get on with my writing projects, but our daughters take great delight in telling their friends, “Mum and Dad moved because of a cat!”
+It took Thomasina Bug six years, but she finally has the ‘best of both worlds’ in every sense.
+I wonder if she was planning this all those times she watched us from the roof of her shack.